Skip to main content

 How to monitor your credit score

-One way you can do this is by enrolling in Credit Journey® and signing up for credit monitoring and identity monitoring alerts.
+You may help yourself to monitor your credit for example by enrolling in Credit Journey® and signing up for credit monitoring and identity monitoring alerts.
 These notifications will help indicate when there's been a major change to your credit score, or if there's been a data breach and your sensitive information could be at risk.
 Having this free tool at your fingertips is a simple way to monitor your credit score without hurting it.
-If you check your score regularly (weekly or every day), you'll get a credit score refresh ever 7 days.
-If you check less frequently, you'll see a score refresh every month.
-These score refreshes don't hurt your credit score, but simply show where your current credit score lands.

 What to read next